 Tell the lender you think you’ve been mis-sold car finance and include as much information as you have.

-Step two: wait for a response
+Step three: wait for a response

 You should get a response from the lender to confirm that they’ve received your complaint within eight weeks.
 If you don’t hear anything, contact the firm again to check if they received it.